CoodingPenguin/kakao-clone/theory/README.md

 - `<body>` : Give contents users can see.
 So it's visible.

 ### 4. How to Add Meta Information
 We give extra information about the document to the browser by using `<meta>`.
-We cannot make my own meta tag.
-There are only some meta tags that the browser can understand.
+These tags are just information so you can put whatever I want.
 ```html
 <!--What language a document is written-->
 <meta charset="utf-8">